AlecSouthward/State-Machine/README.md

 ## Transitioning to other States

-To transition to other States on the State Machine, make sure there are more than one State as a child of the State machine.
+To transition to other States on the State Machine, make sure there are more than one State as a child of the State Machine.

 To transition to another State, you can use the `Transitioned` signal (signal inside State script)...